North Carolina law requires that all homeschools "have

 member administer the test to your student.

-for you to do it yourself.
-You are the teacher and your
+It is legal for you to do it yourself.
+You are the

-school environment is familiar to your student.
-Public
+teacher and your school environment is familiar to your

 A frequent question from teachers is which test to

 select.
-There are many good tests from which to choose, while these tests are equally good and measure similar
+There are many good tests from which to choose.

-skills, you will find the CAT/6 TerraNova2 furnished by Bayside
+skills, you will find the CAT/6 TerraNova 2nd Edition

 Another question is when to test.
 Spring is traditional, but you are not limited to that time of year.
 North Carolina law says annually.
 And while DNPE used to require that you have your results available for examination by the end of June, they now have an updated interpretation.
 This information is taken from the DNPE website."Tests, Nationally Standardized Achievement -- When to Have Them Administered?
 State law requires that they be administered annually.
 No exceptions are allowed for any reason.
 Once the home school has filed its Notice of Intent with DNPE, the student(s) must be administered the test within the first twelve months of DNPE's initial receipt of your Notice of Intent (Date shown on your Notice of Intent Acknowledgment Card) and then once during each of the following consecutive twelve month periods.
 For more valid comparison purposes, it is recommended that the student(s) be tested each successive year during that same month and during the same week of that month."